Opinion | Biden must not fall into China’s smooth relations trap

 The Biden team would be foolish to play into Beijing’s scheme.
 If Biden intends to repair alliances, he should realize that allies like Australia want support for resistance to China’s bullying.
 They don’t want Washington to roll over.

-A range of interest groups are poised to pressure Biden into yielding to China’s demands.
+A range of interest groups is poised to pressure Biden into yielding to China’s demands.
 But to do so would be going against a majority of Americans in both parties and breaking Biden’s campaign promises to stand up to Xi.

 The Biden team should make clear early that it won’t accept China’s increasing external aggression and internal repression in exchange for smoothness.
 Falling back into that pattern would allow serious problems to fester, raising the long-term risk of just the kind of serious conflict both countries would like to avoid.